Understanding Colon Cancer -- Diagnosis and Treatment

 Chemotherapy drugs are used to treat various stages of colorectal cancer.
 They include 5-flurouracil, Xeloda, Camptosar, and Eloxatin.
 These drugs are commonly used in combination with one another.
 Chemotherapy can also be administered directly into the liver if the colon cancer has metastasized there.

 The FDA has approved five drugs for treating colon cancer that work an entirely different way.
-The drugs, Erbitux, Avastin, Stivarga, Zaltrap, and Vectibix are a form of cancer therapy called immunotherapy or biologic therapy.
+The drugs, Erbitux, Avastin, Stivarga, Zaltrap, and Vectibix are a form of cancer therapy called biologic therapy.
 These drugs work by blocking the cancer’s blood supply or blocking a protein made by the cancer to enhance its growth.
 They can be used to treat advanced colorectal cancer that has spread (metastasized) to other parts of the body.

 Once cancer of either the colon or rectum is in remission, follow-up exams to check for recurrence are essential.
 But hundreds of thousands of people are living comfortable, normal lives even after colorectal surgery and a colostomy.
 Although adjusting to life after a colostomy requires time, support, and understanding, people with stomata have discovered for the most part they can eat, play, and work as well as they did before.